-[0040] There are five essential elements to the mercury sequestration claims of the present invention.
-The first three are that (1) a carbon-based adsorbent, such as powdered activated carbon (PAC), is used (2) to capture and concentrate vaporous mercury species from (3) a hot, flowing gas stream of combustion products.
+[035] There are five essential elements to the mercury sequestration claims of the present invention.
+The first three are that (I) a carbon-based adsorbent, such as powdered activated carbon (PAC), is used (2) to capture and concentrate vaporous mercury species from (3) a hot, flowing gas stream of combustion products.
 The fourth requirement is that the adsorbent material be (4) injected into the flowing gas, intimately mix with it, and be separated from the gas in a particulate collector.
 The fifth and final essential element of the invention is that at some time before it is mixed with the mercury-containing combustion gas, the carbon material must (5) be exposed to a bromine-containing treatment gas, possibly producing surface complexes that are particularly reactive to gaseous mercury species.

-[0041] I have discovered that the simple act of exposing a carbonaceous material, preferably powdered activated carbon (PAC), to gaseous bromine, $Br_2(g)$ , or to gaseous hydrogen bromide, HBr(g), significantly increases the carbonaceous material's ability to remove mercury species when injected into high-temperature coal-fired flue-gas compositions.
-Surprisingly, gaseous bromine produces a much more effective and appropriate carbon sorbent for mercury in hot combustion gases than do iodine or iodide species, or chlorine or chloride species, in contrast to what has been taught in the prior art.
+[036] I have discovered that the simple act of exposing a carbonaceous material, preferably powdered activated carbon (PAC)2 to gaseous bromine, Br2 (g), or to gaseous hydrogen bromide, HBr (g), significantly increases its the carbonaceous material's ability to remove elemental mercury species when injected into high-temperature coal-fired flue-gas compositions at high temperatures.
+This could be a very important advance: Surprisingly, gaseous bromine produces a much more effective and appropriate carbon sorbent for mercury in hot combustion gases than do iodine or iodide species, or chlorine or chloride species, in contrast to what has been taught in the prior art.

-[0042] The combination of carbon and gaseous bromine produces an inexpensive sorbent material that can be simply injected into the ductwork of a power plant ahead of an existing electrostatic precipitator, without the need for large volumes of sorbent, retrofitted flue-gas cooling, or extended sorption time on an additional fabric filter.
+[037] The combination of carbon and gaseous bromine produces an inexpensive sorbent material that can be simply injected into the ductductwork of a power plant ahead of thean existing electrostatic precipitator, without the need for large sorbent-volumes, of sorbent, retrofitted flue -gas cooling, or extended sorption time on an addedadditional fabric filter.

-[0043] While not intending to be limited by hypothesized chemistry, it appears that in exposing PAC to concentrated bromine gas, a relatively large quantity of the bromine reacts with the carbon, forming surface compounds on the large surface-area of the carbon.
-When the PAC is then injected into the flue gas, the elemental mercury and oxidized mercury species there appear to react with at least one form of the bromine-carbon surface compounds that were created and are held fast.
-When the carbon particles are removed from the flue gas along with the fly ash by the electrostatic precipitator (ESP) or fabric filter, the mercury is removed with them.
+[038] By simply While not intending to be limited by hypothesized chemistry, it appears that in exposing PAC to concentrated bromine gas, a relatively large quantity of this gas appears to react the bromine reacts with the carbon, forming surface compounds on the large surface-area of the carbon.
+When the PAC is then injected into the flue gas, the elemental mercury and oxidized mercury species there reacts appear to react with at least one form of the bromine-carbon surface compounds that were created and isare held fast.
+When the carbon particles are then-removed from the flue gas along with the fly ash by the electrostatic precipitator (ESP) or fabric filter, the mercury can thus beig removed with them.
 The mercury sorbents are then disposed of with the fly ash.
-Because the mercury has been chemically adsorbed, rather than just physically adsorbed, the captured mercury appears to be very stable and does not revolatilize or leach.
+Because the mercury has now-been chemisorbed chemically adsorbed, rather than simply physisorbed just physically adsorbed, the captured mercury appears to be very stable and does not revolatilize or leach.